What Is It?

-During your double red cell donation, blood is drawn from one arm and drawn through a sterile, single-use needle set to a machine.
+During your power red cell donation, blood is drawn from one arm and drawn through a sterile, single-use needle set to a machine.
 The machine separates and collects two units of red cells and then safely returns the remaining blood components, along with some saline, back to you through the same arm.
-A step-by-step guide to the process can be found at the American Red Cross website.
+A video guide to the process can be found at the American Red Cross website.

 - Feel better: With all of your platelets and plasma returned to you along with some saline, you don’t lose the liquid portion of your blood and may feel more hydrated after your donation.